NickGV/blog-react/README.md

 - Markdown support for writing posts
 - Responsive design for desktop and mobile devices
 - User authentication (coming soon)

+## API

+The application uses a custom API built with Express and Prisma.
+The API provides endpoints for user authentication, managing posts, and managing comments.

+### Endpoints

+- `POST /auth/signup`: Sign up a new user
+- `POST /auth/login`: Log in an existing user
+- `GET /posts`: Get all posts
+- `GET /posts/:id`: Get a single post by ID
+- `POST /posts`: Create a new post (requires authentication)
+- `PUT /posts/:id`: Update a post by ID (requires authentication)
+- `DELETE /posts/:id`: Delete a post by ID (requires authentication)
+- `POST /comments`: Create a new comment (requires authentication)
+- `GET /comments/post/:postId`: Get comments for a specific post
+- `PUT /comments/:id`: Update a comment by ID (requires authentication)
+- `DELETE /comments/:id`: Delete a comment by ID (requires authentication)

 ## Contributing